MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/accessibility/accessibility-testing-basics.md

 The **Accessibility** tool is in the **Elements** tool, to the right of the **Styles** tab.

-1. If the demo webpage is not open, open the [accessibility-testing demo webpage][DevToolsA11yErrorsDemopage] in a new tab.
+1. If it's not open already, open the [accessibility-testing demo webpage][DevToolsA11yErrorsDemopage] in a new tab.
 Then select `F12` to open DevTools.

 1. Select the **Inspect** \(![the Inspect icon](../media/inspect-icon.msft.png)\) icon in the top-left corner of DevTools so that the icon is highlighted (blue).